charannanduri/CapstoneAudioSource/README.md

    - **OFF** – everything is unpowered.
 **NOTE** Depending on the battery pack you choose, the pack itself may have a power switch.**

-4. When the board is on, the **POWER LED** (near the pushbutton) and the LED on `A2` should be lit solid.
+4. When the board is on, the **POWER LED** should be lit solid.

-For boards with faulty / non working buck boosts werecommend using the VERTER 5V buck boost from Adafruit.
+For boards with faulty / non working buck boosts we recommend using the VERTER 5V buck boost from Adafruit.
 This will require a on / off switch on the battery holder.
 Wire the battery to VIN on the board and wire the output to VOUT and GND on the Power tap of the PCB.

 ---